clairejacquet/posters-express/readme.md

-# Posters-Express - a posters website
+# Posters page in Express

 `express` `node js` `npm` `ejs` `heroku` `flexbox`

+This page displays posters.
 The aim of this project was to practice express and querying data in json format.
 Design replicated from Junique.com.
 The final version is deployed on Heroku.

 👉  Please check to latest version [here](https://posters-express.herokuapp.com/)